gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 These are a set of Csound opcodes that enable Csound to host VST3
 plugins: both effect plugins and instrument plugins.
-The vst3-opcodes should work on Linux, Windows, and OS X, and on both 64-bit and 32-bit CPU architectures.
+The vst3-opcodes should work on Linux, Windows, and the Mac OS, and on both 64-bit and 32-bit CPU architectures.
 VST2 plugins are not supported (but the vst4cs opcodes do support VST2 plugins).